unitpoint/objectscript/README.md

 ObjectScript
 ============

-ObjectScript is a new programing language that mixes benefits of JavaScript, Lua, Ruby, Python and PHP
+ObjectScript is a new programing language that mixes benefits of JavaScript, Lua, Ruby, Python and PHP.

+You could view ObjectScript fastcgi daemon at https://github.com/unitpoint/os-fcgi

 Compile and Install using Linux
 ===================